Rovos Rail Pride of Africa

 The Journey

-Navigate from Rovos Rail Station, Capital Park, Pretoria to Cape Town Station across a span of 1600km.
+Navigate from Rovos Rail Station, Capital Park, Pretoria (private station, ~1,200 m altitude) to Cape Town Station, Cape Town (sea level, beneath Table Mountain) across a span of 1600km.
 This is an overnight service.

 Scenery Highlights

-• Departure from the private Rovos Rail Station in Capital Park, Pretoria
+• Private departure from the exclusive Rovos Rail Station at Capital Park, Pretoria — a curated pre-journey experience in itself

-• The vast, open Great Karoo — one of the most iconic rail horizons on Earth
+• The vast, silent Great Karoo — one of the most iconic and desolate rail horizons on Earth, especially dramatic at sunset from the observation deck

-• Stop at the Victorian-era village of Matjiesfontein (Lord Milner Hotel)
+• Stop at the perfectly preserved Victorian-era village of Matjiesfontein (Lord Milner Hotel, 1890s railway refreshment stop)

-• Kimberley Big Hole and Diamond Mine Museum excursion
+• Kimberley Big Hole and Diamond Mine Museum off-train excursion — the world's largest hand-excavated pit (215 m deep, 1.6 km circumference)

-• Final approach into Cape Town with Table Mountain as the backdrop
+• Final approach into Cape Town Station with Table Mountain (1,085 m flat-topped sandstone mesa) as the dramatic backdrop

 Quick Facts